premtheganesh/drowsinessdetection/README.md

 ## Overview

 This project implements a real-time driver drowsiness detection system using computer vision techniques.
 The system analyzes video input from a webcam to identify signs of drowsiness, such as closed eyes and frequent yawning.
-If drowsiness is detected, an alarm is triggered to alert the driver.
+If drowsiness is detected (specifically, if the driver closes their eyes for a span of 15 seconds continuously or yawns 5 or more times frequently), an alarm is triggered to alert the driver.
 This system aims to prevent accidents caused by driver fatigue.

 ## Features

 *   **Real-time drowsiness detection:** Continuously monitors the driver's face for signs of fatigue.
 *   **Eye closure detection:** Utilizes a Convolutional Neural Network (CNN) to detect closed eyes.
 *   **Yawning detection:** Calculates lip distance to identify yawning.
 *   **Alarm system:** Triggers an audible alarm when drowsiness is detected.
+The alarm sounds if the driver's eyes are closed long enough to accumulate a drowsiness score exceeding 15 *or* if the driver yawns more than 4 times.
+The yawn counter is reset after the alarm.
 *   **Score-based drowsiness level:** Accumulates a score based on the frequency and duration of drowsiness indicators.
 *   **Clear visual alerts:** Displays visual warnings on the video feed when drowsiness is detected.